 This warranty does not extend to Products or Spare Parts thereof that have been subjected to use with unauthorized Consumables, misuse, abuse, improper application, alteration, accident, negligence or incorrect repair or servicing not performed by Massivit or authorized personnel.

-Distributor Warranty.
-Distributor shall provide a warranty for all Products; from the date Products are installed at the Customer site.
-Such warranty shall cover the repair, maintenance, and software application support to the Customers of the Products.
-Distributor shall be responsible for accepting and responding to warranty claims from Customers and shall maintain trained personnel, tools and the inventory necessary to promptly and efficiently respond to warranty claims from Customers.
-Distributor shall give all warranties to Customers.
-Massivit shall have no warranty responsibility to any Customer.

-Exclusion of Warranties.
+Distributor will provide warranty service to Customers on behalf of Manufacturer but will not carry and warranty.Exclusion of Warranties.
 EXCEPT AS EXPRESSLY SET FORTH ABOVE, THE PRODUCTS ARE PROVIDED “AS IS”, AND NO OTHER WARRANTIES, EITHER EXPRESSED OR IMPLIED, ARE MADE WITH RESPECT TO THE PRODUCTS, INCLUDING, WITHOUT LIMITATION THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE AND NON-INFRINGEMENT.
 MASSIVIT DOES NOT WARRANT THAT THE OPERATION OF THE PRODUCT WILL BE UNINTERRUPTED OR ERROR-FREE.

 RESPONSIBILITIES.